tdavidcl/ndspmhd-examples/HYDRO/test3-1Dsodshock/README-sodshock.txt

   ./1DSPMHD sshk.in

 where, to evolve the thermal energy, use:
- 2 1.000                            ! type of energy equation, polyk(for iener=0)
+               iener =           2    ! type of energy equation
 for total energy, use:
- 3 1.000                            ! type of energy equation, polyk(for iener=0)
+               iener =           3    ! type of energy equation
 and for entropy use:
- 1 1.000                            ! type of energy equation, polyk(for iener=0)
+               iener =           1    ! type of energy equation

   There is no difference, because total energy is spatially conserved in all 3 cases, provided that the equations are formulated consistently.
 The only remaining differences are due to the